ranja-sarkar/ranja-sarkar.github.io/_posts/2025-11-26-Physics-based-Modeling-&-Machine-learning.md

 Ranja Sarkar

 The [paper by Jared Willard et al (2020)](https://github.com/ranja-sarkar/ranja-sarkar.github.io/blob/bd0e97bb7a75469e16be738cf528f040927ed0d7/_posts/assets/Phys-ml.pdf) about the integration of Physics with machine learning makes for an insightful read.
-The paper provides the objectives of such integration, **a brief summary of which** is as follows.
+The paper provides the objectives of such integration, *a brief summary of which* is as follows.
 Please read the paper for more details.

- **Finding representations of more complex physics-based models**
+ **Finding representations of complex Physics-based models**

 Reduced-order models (ROMs) are the computationally inexpensive representations.
 Constructing ROMs involves dimensionality reduction that attempts to capture most important dynamical characteristics of often large, high-fidelity simulations and models of physical systems.

 **Discovering governing equations**

-Many dynamical systems (e.g. finance) have no formal analytic descriptions and often data is abundant in such cases, but the underlying governing equations remain elusive.
+Many dynamical systems (e.g. finance) have no formal analytic descriptions and often data are abundant in such cases, but the underlying governing equations remain elusive.
 There are some data-driven techniques for identification of unknown, potential governing equations of nonlinear systems and are based on the [Occam’s razor principle](https://www.newscientist.com/definition/occams-razor/), where the goal is to use only a few equation terms to describe the given system.

 **Solving PDEs**

 Governing equations are known for many physical systems but direct numerical solutions of PDEs using common traditional methods prove to be expensive.
-Neural networks have shown success in approximating solutions across different kinds of physics-based PDEs.
+Neural networks have shown success in approximating solutions across different kinds of Physics-based PDEs.

 **Uncertainty quantification**